Your joint replacement journey

 - providing follow-up care through regular phone consultations once you return home.

-- have any questions about your preparation for surgery.
+Please contact your joint replacement nurse with any questions about your preparation for surgery.

 Understanding your journey